-ST. AGNES PARISH was established in 1893 to serve upper middle-class Catholics residing in the HOUGH neighborhood, but became a majority AFRICAN-AMERICAN parish by the 1950s.
+ST. AGNES PARISH.
+St. Agnes Parish, established in 1893 to serve Catholics in the Hough neighborhood, saw a demographic shift by the 1950s, becoming a predominantly AFRICAN AMERICAN parish.

 As early as 1888, a group of prominent Catholic women petitioned Bishop RICHARD GILMOUR to establish a parish in the Hough neighborhood of Cleveland to attend to the spiritual needs of the growing IRISH and GERMAN communities there.
 Although the death of Bishop Gilmour in April 1891 temporarily hampered their efforts, the women successfully pled their case to Bishop IGNATIUS F. HORSTMANN in early 1893.
 After acquiring a property on Euclid Avenue and Hilburn Avenue (East 81st Street) in February 1893, Bishop Horstmann officially established St. Agnes Parish on April 29.
 Father Gilbert P. Jennings, who was appointed as the parish's first pastor, held the first Mass on September 3, 1893.
 The parish recruited the Sisters of St. Joseph to direct a small, tuition-free parochial school that opened in 1894.
 The growth of the parish community necessitated the expansion of the church building in late 1894 and the construction of a new school building in 1904.
 St. Agnes High School, a secondary school for girls, opened in 1911.